j-sieben/PIT/Doc/using_pit.md

 ### Passing parameters to trace-methods

 If you want to include parameters passed to a method in your tracing, this can be achieved by providing the methods with an instance of `MSG_PARAMS`.
 This type is a nested table of `MSG_PARAM` objects, which in turn is a simple key value object.
-A key name may be as long as `30 byte` (`128 byte` starting with Oracle 12c) and the param value up to `4000 byte` of `varchar2`.
-You create an instance of `MSG_PARAM`by calling its constructor function:
+A key name may be as long as `!"( byte` and the param value almost any value, including DATE, NUMBER, BOOLEAN, CLOB, XMLTYPE etc. You create an instance of `MSG_PARAM`by calling its constructor function:

 ```
 msg_param('key', 'value');